-Jurassic Vets is the result of popular local vet Peter Martin's vision for a brand new independent veterinary practice for Sidmouth's pets – one that combines a gentle, caring and friendly atmosphere with the very highest standards of medical and surgical care for pets, backed up by outstanding new facilities and equipment.
+Jurassic Vets is the result of popular Sidmouth vet Peter Martin's vision for an independent vets in Sidmouth – one that combines a gentle, caring and friendly atmosphere with outstanding facilities and equipment.

 You can register your pets with us for free, straight away!
 Simply register online now to keep your pets safe and healthy with Jurassic Vets, including access to our in-house emergency service at nights and weekends.